Should I engage a consultant to prepare my application packet?

 What is the deadline for applying to the PhD program?

-December 1st of every year
+December 1st of each year

 Can I apply to the program if I am an international student?